THEBESTGABBO/google-locator/README.md

 Python script to retrieve google shared location using [selenium](https://selenium-python.readthedocs.io/) to retrieve cookies and [locationsharinglib](https://github.com/costastf/locationsharinglib) to get location from those.

 # requirements
-Google Chrome or Chromium installed
+Google Chrome or Chromium installed, minimum version 109

 # get-started
 1) Download or clone the repository